agbinary/soat_app/README.md

 * Crate the tables by running `rake db:migrate`
 * Run seeds by running `rake db:seed`
 * Run the server with `rails s`

+## Stripe
+Feel free to change the keys in secret.yml

+## Emails
+You can see the emails of environment development in http://localhost:3000/letter_opener

 ## Running the test suite
 Just run `bundle exec rspec` command from root application folder.